|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-An immersion blender (a handheld blender that goes directly into a pot!) makes the process even easier!
+An immersion blender makes the process even easier.
 If you don't have an immersion blender, you can also use a regular blender or a whisk if you're feeling daring.
 If you choose to whisk the hollandaise, it is helpful to have someone else pour the butter into the egg yolk mixture as you are whisking.
-It's hard to whisk and pour at the same time!
+It's hard to whisk and pour at the same time.

 - 1 egg yolk